nandoflorestan/pluserable/====ROADMAP====.rst

 ========

 - Integrate velruse so we will have login via Facebook, Google etc.
-- Create a ZODB repository in order to validate the interfaces.
 - Support Mozilla Persona?
 - New git repo